Latest NewsCovid Inquiry Report

 Whilst the playing out idea has now gone national (and international!) we continue to be deeply rooted in Bristol as a ‘lab’ for new ideas and learning – for example, working with residents and community organisations to enable playing out in high-rise estates where people are facing the most disadvantage and co-facilitating the Bristol Child Friendly City project.
 We are also increasingly defending and speaking out over children’s right to play.
 You can read a report of the work we did across Bristol in 2015 and 2016 here.
 Nationally, we will keep supporting existing and new ‘area activators’ as a way of embedding the playing out idea in other towns and cities across the UK.
 Other exciting developments include working with housing associations and architects to enable play-friendly estates and linking with like-minded organisations to lobby for policy supporting children’s freedom to play out.

-Throughout all this, our vision remains the same: that children are free to play out where they live.
+Throughout all this, our vision remains the same: that ALL children are free to play out where they live.